anielwong/finding_donors_for_CharityML/README.md

 This project is based on the [Machine Learning Engineer Udacity Course](https://eu.udacity.com/course/machine-learning-engineer-nanodegree--nd009).
 It is designed to gain experience with supervised learning algorithms, preprocessing technics, evaluating learners, model optimization and so on.

 ## Project Highlights
 This project contains three files:

-    finding_donors.ipynb: This is the main file where the project is performed. census.csv: The project datasetto be loaded in the notebook. visuals.py: This Python script provides supplementary visualizations for the project.
+    finding_donors.ipynb: This is the main file where the project is performed. census.csv: The project dataset to be loaded in the notebook. visuals.py: This Python script provides supplementary visualizations for the project.
 Do not modify.

 ## Software and Libraries